Midlight25/website-resume/README.md

 ## NPM Scripts

-- `npm run dev` Starts the development server and serves the content to a localhost.
+- `npm run start` Starts the development server and serves the content to a localhost.
 Hot Reloading is enabled.
 - `npm run build` builds the project for deployment.
+Files are minified, tree-shaken, and bundled for deployment.

 ## Technologies used